SchwarzIT/onyx/apps/docs/src/basics/typography.md

 ::: warning Attention
 Please note that only the `Kaufland Regular` may be implemented in the Kaufland theme and only the `Lidl Font Pro` in the Lidl theme!

-For all the other color themes, `Source Sans` remains the font of choise!
+For all the other color themes, `Source Sans` remains the font of choice!
 :::

 ### How to import